spoglab-stanford/spog-automated-vocal-analyses-cp/README.md

 1. Run script 1.1 on naturalistic raw audio recording with corresponding .its file.
 2. Run script 1.2 and chop the vocalizations into 500ms clips so the model can process.
-3. Use deep learning model (see https://anonymous.4open.science/r/child-speech-maturity-5607/) to classify clips into respective labels.
+3. Use deep learning model to classify clips into respective labels.
 4. Calculate canonical proportion for each child based on output (Canonical Proportion = Canonical/(Canonical + Non-Canonical))
 5. Use speech-language scores and canonical proportion measures to fit statistical models using script 2.1.